siobhanlgorman/knits-and-pieces/TESTING.md

 **Pass/Fail: Pass**

-*  As a store owner I want to be able to edit/update a product so that I can change product prices, descriptions, images and product criteria [#27](https://github.com/siobhanlgorman/knits-and-pieces/issues/27)
+*  **As a store owner I want to be able to edit/update a product so that I can change product prices, descriptions, images and product criteria [#27](https://github.com/siobhanlgorman/knits-and-pieces/issues/27)**

 **Acceptance Criteria**
 1: Administrator can click on edit in product detail page to open up edit form
 2: Administrator can edit and then click update product to save changes

 **Testing Steps**:
-1. Click on All Products link in Shop dropdown navbar menu
+1. When not logged in as admin/superuser click on All Products link in Shop dropdown navbar menu
+2. View a product to check edit/remove buttons not visible
+3. Log in as admin
-2. Click on Edit button on product
+4. Click on Edit button on product
-3. In Edit Product form edit fields as required
+5. In Edit Product form edit fields as required
-4. Click on Update Product button
+6. Click on Update Product button
-5. Check product details have changed by clicking to open product detail view from All Products page
+7. Check product details have changed by clicking to open product detail view from All Products page
+9. Log out
-6. Open up product detail page by clicking on product in All Products page
+10. Repeat steps 1-8 for product detail page by clicking on a product in the Shop to open up the detail page
-7. Repeat steps 2 - 5
+11. Repeat steps 1-4 and click cancel

 **Expected Result**:
+- Edit/Remove buttons are not visible to non-admin users
-- Product fields are updated
+- Product fields are updated when edit form is completed and Update PRoduct button is clicked
-- Success message is displayed
+- Success message is displayed when product is updated
+- When cancel button is clicked user is returned to Shop page

 **Actual Result**:
 ![](documentation/screenshots/update-product.png)

 **Pass/Fail: Pass**

-*  As a store owner I want to be able to delete a product so that I can remove items that are no longer for sale [#28](https://github.com/siobhanlgorman/knits-and-pieces/issues/28)
+*  **As a store owner I want to be able to delete a product so that I can remove items that are no longer for sale [#28](https://github.com/siobhanlgorman/knits-and-pieces/issues/28)**

 **Acceptance Criteria**
 - Administrator can click on delete in product detail page to delete a product